wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

     * SuSe Linux
     * Others (the list is constantly widening, contact [Wallarm support team](mailto:support@wallarm.com) to check if your OS is in the list)

 * Access to `https://meganode.wallarm.com` to download all-in-one Wallarm installer.
-Ensure the access is not blocked by a firewall
+Ensure the access is not blocked by a firewall.
 * Access to `https://us1.api.wallarm.com` for working with US Wallarm Cloud or to `https://api.wallarm.com` for working with EU Wallarm Cloud.
-If access can be configured only via the proxy server, then use the [instructions][configure-proxy-balancer-instr]
+If access can be configured only via the proxy server, then use the [instructions][configure-proxy-balancer-instr].
-* Executing all commands as a superuser (e.g. `root`)
+* Executing all commands as a superuser (e.g. `root`).

 ## 1. Install NGINX and dependencies